xpavlic4/book-extracts/sports/golf/Michael Clarkson - Pressure Golf.md

 Top male golfers seems to prove something to their fathers.

-Practice embarassement
+Practice embarrassment
-* tension and nervosness are friends not enemies
+* tension and nervousness are friends not enemies

 Practice pressure - weak after Week

-Muscle memory - natural instincs will take over
+Muscle memory - natural instincts will take over

 Pressure reliever - your trusted stub